RiemaLabs/modular-indexer-committee/README.md

         - The cost of publishing data on Bitcoin in terms of transaction fees is very high.
         - The data throughput demand for hundreds or even thousands of meta-protocol indexers storing checkpoints is huge, and the throughput of Bitcoin cannot support it.
 - **What are the mainstream meta-protocols on Bitcoin currently?**
     - The mainstream meta-protocols are all based on the Ordinals protocol, which allows users to store raw data on Bitcoin.
 BRC-20, Bitmap, SatsNames, etc., are mainstream meta-protocols.
-More meta-protocols and information can be found here: https://l1f.discourse.group/latest
+More meta-protocols and information can be found [here](https://l1f.discourse.group/latest)
 - **What kind of ecosystem support has this proposal received?**
     - The proposal is put forward by Nubit as a long-term supporter and builder of the Bitcoin ecosystem.
 We have also exchanged ideas with many ecosystem partners and hope to jointly promote the progress and improvement of the modular indexer architecture.